pepe/address-book-josef-pospisil/NOTES.md

 - RoR needs webpacker needs node needs yarn
 - hello port 3000, long time no see.
 - vendor/bundle git ignored
+- postgres needs -all on ubuntu for gem compiling